Resolution Lobby Parliament For Family Law ChangeDecember 2, 2016

 Recent case law has demonstrated in the words of one judge, how “harsh” the system can be for cohabiting couples upon a break down of a relationship.
 A couple may move into a property that is registered only in one party’s name.
 Over the years the other party may contribute generally to the running of the home and bring up children.
 If the relationship breaks down it will be difficult for the non owning party to assert rights over the property and there is no provision for financial support in the same way as a married couple.

 If the non owning party wants to assert a claim over the property they will have to establish firstly, that there was a common intention that they would have a share in the property.
 Secondly, that they acted upon this intention to their detriment.

 Until the law is changed it may be helpful to set out such intentions in writing by signing a Cohabitation Agreement

-“All the family solicitors at Macks are members of Resolution and we will always try and deal with divorce and other issues arising from a relationship breakdown in a sensitive and constructive way.
+“Some members of the family team at Macks are members of Resolution and we will always try and deal with divorce and other issues arising from a relationship breakdown in a sensitive and constructive way.
 We would also suggest that legal advice is taken at the beginning of a cohabiting relationship, to see if there any steps that can be taken to reduce the impact, should the relationship come to an end.”